cryptoparty/stickers/README.txt

 stickers
 ======

-a collection of stickers and, where possible, their source files to help others make new cryptoparty flyers
+a collection of stickers and, where possible, their source files to help others make new ones.